WsCandy/zRS4/README.md

-zRS - v4.1.7
+zRS - v4.1.8
 =====

 zRS is a responsive javascript slider that can be implemented onto your web pages.
 It is backwards compatable to IE9.

-Version `4.1.7` Fixes an issue that tries to load images from slides that do not exist.
+Version `4.1.8` Updates the package to provide the correct files when installing via `npm` or `yarn`

 Initialisation
 ---